w3co/jcf/README.md

 Global `jcf` object has several methods to control custom form elements on the page:

 `jcf.replaceAll( [context] )` - Replace elements on the whole page.
 Optional argument is context to use (can be CSS selector, or DOM/jQuery object).
+Add class `jcf-ignore` on the element to prevent its customization.

 `jcf.replace( elements [, moduleName] [, customOptions] )` - Replace certain element or multiple elements.
 Returns custom form element instance.
 The first argument is CSS selector, or DOM/jQuery object to be customized.
 Second argument is optional and used to specify module which should be used for customization.
 By default it is `false` which will result module to be auto detected.
 Third argument is module options which can be specified with object.